Located in Bluff Precinct in the northeast corner of Hamilton County, Hordville was the last town to be established in Hamilton County.

 The first building that housed the pupils of District 61 was located a mile west and a half mile south of Hordville.
 On November 4, 1885, a small tract of land was purchased a half mile south of Hordville on the east side of the road from John Litzenburg for $25.
 The original one room building was moved there.
 Enrollment was large, going up to as many as 60 when farm work was slack.
 The school was so crowded that at times three children shared a double seat and desk.
 In 1911, citizens living in town and north of town decided that the school should be moved within the city limits.
 A special meeting was called to make the final decision.
 After a heated discussion a vote was taken.
 The outcome was to construct a new brick building in town at a cost of $5,000.
 George Johnson was selected as the contractor.
 On January 1, 1912 the new school was placed in use.
 Ray Peters was the first superintendent, followed in 1913 by Ivan Bengtson.
 The school first had ten grades.
 Later in 1917, an eleventh grade high school was established and in 1921, it became a twelve grade school.

 As enrollment gradually increased the housing became inadequate and a meeting was called in 1927 to survey the possibility of enlarging the school building.
 The patrons of the district approved a $20,000 remodeling program.
-In 1928 the building was enlarged to its current size which included a gymnasium and stage.
+In 1928 the building was enlarged to add another floor atop the current building and also included a gymnasium and stage.
 A parent/teachers association was begun in 1925 and were active sponsoring immunizations, purchasing kitchen equipment, planning Mother-Daughter and Father-Son banquets.
 In 1952 the district consolidated, adding several neighboring districts.
 Two buses were purchased for transporting the children and this same year the hot lunch program was added.

 As increased enrollment was causing crowded conditions, plans for adding a new building were made.
 A bond election was held on March 2, 1959, for the approval of a $126,000 structure.
 The votes were 192 for and 75 against.
 The new addition was begun in June of 1959.
 It included a new gymnasium, stage, kitchen, band room, and science room.
 The building was dedicated on September 25, 1960.
 Hordville has celebrated many years of excellence in education.
 One hometown woman, Verna Erickson, served for 32 years as a teacher and principal.
 Sports and other extra curricular activities were very prominent in Hordville for many years.
 In 1981 and 1982 the Hordville boys basketball team won the Nebraska State High School Class D Championships.

 In 1988 the patrons voted to dissolve District 61 and merge with Polk school to form Polk-Hordville Schools.
 In 2001 another merger was held and Clarks was added to the school district to form High Plains Community School.
 In 2004 the High Plains School district closed the Hordville site and gave the school to the village of Hordville.
 Since then the village, with the help of generous donations of citizens past and present, has made improvements to the newer gymnasium with a new heating and air conditioning system.
 The village continues to use this building as the Hordville Event Center for large town functions, special occasion dinners, wedding receptions, or other social functions.
-The old part of the school, though unused, is still standing proud almost a century after its construction.
+The old part of the school, though unused, stood standing proud until 2021.
+That year the Hordville Village Board accepted a bid from G&G Dozer of Caney Kansas for $78,000 to demolish the old 3 story school building and remove it for a new concrete parking lot.
+After that a bid of $140,000 was accepted from Schoch Concrete of Benedict, Nebraska for the installation of a 120’x134’ parking lot and new sidewalks to the Event Center.
+The money for all of this was provided by the Hamilton Community Foundation, the Harlan & Emma Jane Peterson trust fund, the Carl Chader trust fund, Tri Community Foundation, First State Bank, local businesses, and many, many charitable contributions from organizations, past Alumni, and local residents.
+The Hordville Event Center and new lighted parking lot has brought new life back into Hordville.

 The oldest home in town is located at 112 3rd Street and is owned by Mr. and Mrs. Merlyn Fowler.
 Other early homes are at 208 Elm St., 210 Elm St., 402 Main St., and 304 Main St.